boxedworks/ai-osrs-p/readme.md

 > Example: !prompt Bob does Law runs at Entrana.

 Location names with a "/" mean you can use either name.
 Only one location can be used per prompt.
 If more than one is included, a random one is selected out of the locations provided.
-If more than one location shares the same name, using that name will pick randomly between them.
 - Agility Pyramid
 - Al Khalid
 - Al Kharid mine
 - Barbarian Village
-- Catherby bank / Catherby
+- Catherby bank
-- Catherby beach / Catherby
+- Catherby beach
 - Chaos Temple
 - Dark wizard circle
 - Draynor Manor